Old Fashioned Green Beans- Southern Style

 CrockPot Instructions

-• Add green beans to a large crockpot, add chopped bacon, chicken stock, water, seasoned salt, black pepper, and garlic powder.
+• Toss in the chopped bacon, chicken stock, water, seasoned salt, freshly cracked black pepper, and garlic powder.
+Give everything a nice stir to mix all those savory flavors together.

-• Cook on high for 5-6 hours until green beans are tender
+• Cover and cook on high for 5–6 hours, or until the beans are super tender and have soaked up all that smoky goodness.

 Nutrition